Marlon-O/todo-list-backend/README.md

-# To-Do List Mangement (Backend)
+# To-Do List Management (Backend)

-This is the front end of To-Do List app build in Laravel Framework
+This is the back end of the To-Do List app built in Laravel Framework